codingepaduli/codingepaduli/content/interesting/Developing.md

 [Sigil-Ebook/Sigil](https://github.com/Sigil-Ebook/Sigil) - Sigil is a free, open source, multi-platform EPUB ebook editor that uses Qt\
 [Starboard](https://starboard.gg/) - in-browser notebook, no code is running on the backend\
 [charmbracelet/glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz! 💅🏻\
+[text processing](https://stackoverflow.com/questions/28221779/how-to-remove-yaml-frontmatter-from-markdown-files) - How to remove YAML frontmatter from markdown files? - Stack Overflow\
+[curlpipe/ox](https://github.com/curlpipe/ox) - An independent Rust text editor that runs in your terminal!\

 #### Hugo static site generator